Augmented-Health-Lab/DiaTrend/README.md

 This repository contains references to data records for a Data descriptor submitted to *Scientific Data*.
 Any references to the dataset assume dataset files are stored in directory `dataset/` at this level.
 Below is a description of the different folders and their content.

-Please feel free to contact the Augmented Health Lab (ah-lab@dartmouth.edu) if you need assistance navigating these documents.
+Please feel free to contact the Augmented Health Lab (ah-lab@emory.edu) if you need assistance navigating these documents.

 ### `python_scripts/`